bportelli/NoFapGuard/README.md

 Full screenshots are taken (of multiple monitors if available) regularly, and with increased frequency when the main active window is a browser.
 This is a core feature of this app.

 ### Keyword Scans
 The keyword scanner searches window titles for "unsafe" keywords (which you define in config.ini).
 The keyword scanner looks, particularly, for browsers where a search-engine search has just been run, and an exact match of a search against an unsafe keyword immediately triggers an intervention.
-A fuzzy match triggers a visual inspection (image classification).
+A fuzzy match triggers a visual scan.

-### Keyword Scans
+### Committed Mode
 "Committed mode" (set to "True" by default) means that the user can't press Esc to close the intervention window; the window will close when the task is complete.

 ## Developer Notes